Mhmdaris15/Berufsvernetzen-Landing-Page-2/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct for Keploy
+# Contributor Code of Conduct for Berufvernetzen

 ## Our Pledge